Address : 17 Meadow Lane, Nottingham, NG2 3HS.

 On your first visit, the Trent Navigation may well test your own navigation skills.
 Nestled between Notts County’s Meadow Lane ground and a sea of industrial units, it’d be all too easy to think you’re taken a very bad wrong turn.
 If you’re coming from London Road, use the canal footbridge rather than the main road.

 On the bar you’ll be welcomed with up to a dozen or so real ales, many from the Navigation Brewery which is based on the site.
 It doesn’t get much fresher than that – and in recent times the firm has branched out into a rather tasty batch of craft beers too.
-Like all Navigation bars, there’s no Camra discount – but a loyalty card offering a free pint for every six you buy.
+Like all Navigation bars, there’s no Camra discount – but the prices here are reasonable enough.

 Live sport features heavily here, though the large bar and neat beer garden give you a plenty of space to be able to hear yourself speak.